Nurses with Purpose

 • Gloves

-• N95 Mask
+• N95 Mask or simple mask

 • Anti-diarrheal's, anti-histamine, sleep aids, throat lozenges, Pepto-bismol, pain meds and Dramamine